Dave Attwood

-Dave Attwood (born 5 April 1987 in Bristol, England) is a rugby union player who plays at Lock for Bath in Premiership Rugby.
+Dave Attwood (born 5 April 1987) is an English former rugby union player who played as a Lock.
 In 2017 he was described as a "big traditional tight-head lock, a master of the set piece, indeed arguably the best scrummaging second row in the country".
 He has previously played for Bristol Bears, over two spells, Gloucester and Toulon.

 Education and early career

 Attwood attended The Ridings High School in Bristol.
 He graduated from Bristol University with a joint Honours degree in Physics and Philosophy with the support of the Bristol Rugby Academy before moving on to the First Team squad.
 His rugby heroes include Alex Brown, Will Greenwood and coach and personal friend Phil Cue, his then coach at Bristol Minis and Juniors and Dings Crusaders.
 In 2007 aged 20, he was described as "the thinking man's Martin Johnson" (rugby union).
 He was England under 16 discus champion and still enjoys throwing although he complains that "he never finds the time."